 – Compensation of up to €20,000.

-Life and Pensions: Irish Life, Canada Life, New Ireland, Zurich Life, Aviva Life and Pensions, Friends First, Phoenix, Standard Life, Caledonian Life, Acorn Life.
+Life and Pensions: Irish Life, New Ireland, Zurich Life, Aviva Life and Pensions, Friends First, Phoenix, Standard Life, Royal London Life, Acorn Life.

 Deposits/ Investments: All of the above and additionally: Davy Select, Conexim, Quilter Cheviot, BCP Asset Management, KBC Bank, Merrion Capital, Wealth Options, Investec, Cantor FitzGerald Stockbrokers Ltd, Permanent TSB (Deposit and Savings plans), Bespoke Investments, Leeds Building Society.